scipy/scipy/doc/source/tutorial/stats.rst

     ...         self.random(n)
     ...         return self

-Then we use it as any other QMC engine.
+Then we use it as any other QMC engine:

     >>> engine = RandomEngine(2, seed=12345)
     >>> engine.random(5)